 Now that we are done removing additional formatting, we have to change the style of our document so it fits the style used in the template.
-Use ctrl+h one last time, to Find [absolutely nothing].
+Use Find and Replace one last time, to Find [absolutely nothing].
 Be wary because you might still have the empty spaces from the last search you performed.
 This is the part where it gets confusing.
-At the bottom left of the dialog box there is a More button, which you want to click on to pull up advanced features.
-Now you'll see a new section at the bottom left, which says Replace and has a drop-down menu under the Format button.
-From it, you want to select Style... and pick the Normal style from the Find Style dialog box.
-As for the Replace field box, you will do the same up to the Find Style Dialog box, but this time select the Body Text style.
+Click on the Gear next to the Find button to pull up more options, and click on Advanced Find and Replace to pull up the Find and Replace dialog box.

+In the dialog box you'll see a drop down arrow near the bottom left, click on it to expand the box and display more settings.
+At the very bottom center there is a drop-down menu that says Format.
+Click on it and select Style.

+Another dialog box will be prompted, from which you want to select the Normal style and then click on the OK button.

+We'll then go to the Replace tab at the top of our Find and Replace dialog box and go to the Style dialog box from the Format drop-down at the bottom.
+This time select the Body Text style, and then click on the OK button.
 Doing this will change the style for your entire document from Normal to Body Text.